Towards Climate Stabilization

 Prior to his work at the foundation, Karl was formerly the Director of Media, Science & Technology at the Leonardo DiCaprio Foundation, and creator of Greendig, a blog exploring the intersection between technology and environmental sustainability.
 He produced and wrote ‘Planet 100’, the Discovery Network’s first online video news show, and he led digital advocacy for the TckTckTck campaign, a global network of more than 450 NGOs working to secure a strong international climate agreement under the UNFCCC.

 Tenzin Seldon is a climate leader and solutionist who has been on the frontlines of migration, social enterprise, tech, and climate work for over a decade and half.
-Today Tenzin is Founder and Managing Partner of Pulse Fund, an innovative climate fund, grounded in indigenous wisdom, and focused on investing big in the future of energy, infrastructure, mobility and food & agriculture.
+Today Tenzin is Founder and Managing Partner of Pulse Fund.
+Pulse is an innovative climate fund, focused on investing big in the future of energy, infrastructure, mobility and food & agriculture.
+The team Tenzin leads has over 250 years experience in climate and investing.

 Previously, Tenzin co-founded The Plant, with the bold vision of creating a net-negative global home for climate solutions through the redevelopment and adaptive reuse of historic buildings.
-Prior to The Plant, Tenzin served as senior advisor and board member of Earth’s Call Fund, in partnership with Lever for Change.
-She also worked at the United Nations Regional Office of Asia and the Pacific and the United Nations Environment Programme, where she monitored and recommended policy for the region’s disaster relief efforts.
+Prior to The Plant, Tenzin worked at the United Nations Regional Office of Asia and the Pacific and the United Nations Environment Programme, where she monitored and recommended policy for the region’s disaster relief efforts.
+Her work has been recognized in Forbes magazine’s “30 Under 30” list, as the social entrepreneur “Most Likely to Impact the Next Century”, and in OZY Magazine as one of their “5 Civil-Rights Leaders for a New Generation.”

 Chad Frischmann is the co-author, lead researcher and principal architect of the Drawdown Solutions Framework behind the New York Times best-seller Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, and all communications and engagement efforts at Project Drawdown, a leading resource for climate solutions.